Local Government Inspector and monitors

 • have the powers of a standing inquiry to be able to investigate and intervene in any local government where potential issues are identified

-• have the power to order a local government to address non-compliance with the Local Government Act 1995 or Regulations.
+• have the power to order a local government to address non-compliance.

 Local governments will still be responsible for dealing with behavioural complaints from the Local Government (Model Code of Conduct) Regulations 2021.